EMERGENCY NUMBER, CALL 513.312.1527

 Arriving on Scene

-When the the first BSARD member(s) arrives at the muster site, our senior member will report to the designated contact from the ICS.
+When the the first BSARD member(s) arrives at the muster site, our senior member will report to the designated contact (usually a member of the ICS Operations Section).
 That BSARD member will act as the initial single-point liaison between our teams and the designated member of the Incident Command staff.
 They will attempt to gather as much additional information as possible.
 This will include a description of and details about the missing person, a chronology of the events leading up to the search, any known hazards within the search area, and any other pertinent details.
-Other important information will be collected from the ICS Safety Officer and the SO will be asked to locate an emergency veterinarian in case of accident.
+The ICS Safety Officer will be asked to locate an emergency veterinarian nearby.

 Ideally the BSARD team will coordinate with the ICS Planning Section to determine the initial tasking plan.
 The objective is to determine the best plan of operation to raise the Probability of Success to as high a level as possible, given the current conditions.

-Once the initial plan has been approved the teams are ready to move into the search site on the ICS supervisor’s command.
+Once the initial plan has been approved the teams are ready to move into the Operations Area on the ICS supervisor’s command.

 • BSARD members will follow the in-force safety plan to the best of their ability.